ros2/design/articles/actions.md

 The server is better equiped to generate a unique goal id than the client because there may be multiple clients who could independently generate the same goal id.
 Another reason is to avoid a race condition between goal creation and cancellation that exists in ROS 1.
 In ROS 1 if a client submits a goal and immediatly tries to cancel it then the cancelation may or may not happen.
-If the cancelation was received first then `actionlib` will ignore the cancellation request without notifying the action server.
+If the cancelation is processed before the goal submission then `actionlib` will ignore the cancellation request without notifying the user's code.
-Then when the goal creation request comes in the server will begin executing it.

-### Namespacing
+### Namespacing of Generated Messages and Services

 Multiple message and service definitions are generated from a single action definition.
 In ROS 1, the generated messages were prefixed with the name of the action to avoid conflicts with other messages and services.
-In ROS 2, the generated service and message definitions should be namespaced so it is impossible to conflict.
+In ROS 2, the generated service and message definitions will exist in a different namespace to be impossible to conflict with non-action message and service definitions.
-In Python, the code from the generated definitions should be in the module `action` instead of `srv` and `msg`.
+For example, in Python the code from the generated definitions should be in the module `action` instead of `srv` and `msg`.
 In C++, the generated code should be in the namespace and folder `action` instead of `srv` and `msg`.

 ## Goal States